Deploy Nuxt on the Edge

 When encrypting an environment variable in the NuxtHub Admin, a GitHub actions secret will be created in your repository.

 If you have a private repository on a free GitHub account or organization, NuxtHub won't be able to sync the env variables & secrets as GitHub repository environments (production / preview) are not available.
+In this case, you must manually set up the environment variables by navigating to Repository Settings -> Secrets and variables -> Actions on GitHub.

 .github/workflows/nuxthub.yml